sbnb-irb/chemical-checker/package/chemicalchecker/tool/targetmate/README.md

 | Classifcation |
 | Regression | ::tick:: |

+## Step followed by TargetMate

+### Fitting time

+1. Identify a good pipeline through the use of CV grid search or TPOT.
+   - Full data.
+2. Cross-conformal prediction
+   -
+3.

+###

 1. A stacked classifier based

 1. An ensemble-based classifier based on Chemical Checker signatures.